trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D36 - January 29, 2018
+Blew through Weeks 2 and 3 of the course because they were HTML & CSS reviews; I have a good grasp of HTML/CSS.
+Now I need to install MAMP and begin the PHP portion of the course.

 ### R1D35 - January 28, 2018
 Finished the Week 1 assignments in the Building Web Applications in PHP Coursera course.
 Learned about the request-response cycle.
 Weeks 2 and 3 are a review of HTML and CSS, so I'll probably blow through those quickly.